Join us for a one day course on Herbal Leys Establishment and Management brought to you by the FarmED team and Cotswolds Seeds.

 This workshop aims to answer this question by providing an opportunity to:

-- Observe two herbal ley systems in action in our eight year arable rotation and market garden demonstrations
+- Observe a herbal ley system in action in our eight year arable rotation

 - Learn about the costs involved and other management considerations when transitioning to herbal leys